62grow2e/Reversi/README.md

 # Reversi
 Othello (Reversi) program, open in Processing.

-And this repositroy contains java file, so you can open as java code, maybe.
+And this repositroy contains a java file, so you can open as a java code, maybe.

 ---